andynines/bugevo/readme.txt

 Requirements
 ---
-The program was developed using Lua 5.3.4 with LOVE2D 0.8.0.
+The project was developed using Lua 5.3.4 and LOVE2D 0.8.0.

-Development
+Contents
 ---
-BugEvo is still undergoing changes to maximize the speed of the simulation.
-In addition, the optimal simulation constants to yield clear results of "evolution" having taken place have yet to be found.
+-.gitattributes
+-bugevo.lua
+-license.txt
+-main.lua
+-readme.txt
+-test.lua

 Use
 ---
-LOVE2d programs like BugEvo can be run in one of two ways:
--From a current directory containing the repository folder, pass the command 'love bugevo' changing the name of the folder as necessary.
--Using BugEvo's .love file (will be added in a future commit) Press the spacebar to begin a new simulation.
-Press Q at any time to quit.
+To run the simulation with its LOVE2D graphical presentation, move to the directory containing the repository folder and run the command:

+love bugevo

+Change "bugevo" to the name of the repository folder if it differs.
+Also provided is a test script which runs more quickly than the normal simulation, but only produces text output in the terminal.
+To use the script, move into the directory of the repository folder and run the command:

+lua test.lua

+A constant inside the script determines for how long the simulation will run, set at 30,000 iterations by default.